erictrimbs/Spendify/docs/milestone1.md

 # Breakdown of Division of Labor

 Eric Trimble - helped with this file, created the income wireframe, html, and images.
 Helped debug some html/css interactions including the background color and overriding bootstrap styles.
 Also, created ideas.md
+Alfred Joseph - helped create all the wireframes other than income.
+Created the html for login, register, and help.
+Added parts to milestone1.md
+Ariel Simnegar - helped create all the wireframes other than income.
+Created the html for the dashboard and for the transaction history.